P. J. Hasham: Role on Blue Heelers

 Later that night, Ben and Evan Jones (Ditch Davey) found Luke dead with an axe sticking out of his head, and P. J. standing over the body.
 He refused to help the investigation in any way, which left the Homicide Squad detectives with no choice but to arrest him for murder again.
-As Jo and her colleagues continued to investigate, they realised that P. J. was protecting someone, and there was only one person in the Darcy or Kenny families that he'd be willing to protect.
+As Jo and her colleagues continued to investigate, they realised that P. J. was protecting someone, and there was only one person in Kayla Darcy that he'd be willing to protect.
 With the killer found, the Homicide Squad dropped the charges against P. J. and he returned to duty once more.

 Later in the year, P. J.'s romance with Jo was in full bloom and they had agreed to get married and have children together.
-The engagement was short-lived, however, when their current case appears to be linked to one investigated by Maggie while she was still a junior constable.
+The engagement was short-lived, however, when their current case appears to be linked to one investigated by Maggie while she was acting sergeant.
 Tortured by nightmares of his first love, P. J. was forced to talk a woman out of taking her own life, admitting to her that you only get one great love, and that he had lost his.
 Jo overheard the conversation and broke off the engagement.

 Shortly after the collapse of the engagement, Jo was killed along with Clancy Freeman (Michael Isaacs) when the police station was destroyed by a bomb.
-Although the whole station was grieving, there was still the matter of bringing the culprit, or culprits, to justice, so P. J. joined Nick Schultz, now a detective in the Homicide Squad, and new colleague Amy Fox (Rachel Gordon), on the investigation.
+Although the whole station was grieving, there was still the matter of bringing the culprit, or culprits, to justice, so P. J. joined Nick Schultz, now a detective sergeant in the Homicide Squad, and new colleague Amy Fox (Rachel Gordon), on the investigation.

 Over the course of the next few weeks, P. J. became concerned that Tom had become fixated on the Baxter family, who were prime suspects in the station bombing, and asks Tom's daughter to reason with him.
 The situation with Tom and the Baxters continued to deteriorate as Tom took the investigation into his own hands and headed to Melbourne to locate some information allowing Nick and P. J. to authorise a search and surveillance on the Baxter property, and the neighbouring land.
 This surveillance finally allowed them to catch the Baxters on drug charges, and eventually to charge them for bombing the station.
 After Nick returned to Melbourne, P. J. became concerned for Tom's mental health after hearing that his informant in Melbourne had been killed in an accidental explosion.